toenails6/Blind_Locomotion_Go1/README.md

     ...
 ```
 - The generated terrain is a single entity for all robots in the training episode.
 And so has maximum friction settings.
 Frictions settings will differ between the generated robots.

 - Each time robots are regenerated, randomized physics settings, such as friction coefficients, masses, and inertias will be assigned.

 - Robots currently have external disturbance terms, such as external torque and forces, but are set to 0.
 Further tuning is needed.

 - Robots are generated in random positions and initial states in their own terrain designed by the Isaac Lab curriculum manager.

+Events are context dependent and are not compared with the original work.

 ### Terminations
 Robots are to be terminated and regenerated under certain conditions: